lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/desktop_cloud_visualization.md

 server's GPUs.
 If you don't need OpenGL acceleration, you might also want to try our [WebVNC](web_vnc.md) solution.

-Note that with the 2017 version (and later), while there is still a separate client available, it is not necessary anymore.

 Look [here](https://docs.aws.amazon.com/dcv/latest/userguide/client-web.html) if you want to know if your browser is supported by DCV.